Wheel 2000: Gameplay

-The winner of the competition plays a bonus round largely identical to the syndicated version.
+The winner of the competition, (the player who has the most points usually after three puzzles.
+A tie breaker face off puzzle is played if one or more players have the same amount of points) plays a bonus round largely identical to the syndicated version.
 The contestant draws a prize from one of two envelopes and is presented a category, and a puzzle for which every instance of the letters R, S, T, L, N, and E is revealed.
 Afterward, the contestant provides three more consonants and a vowel, which are revealed if any of them are in the puzzle; they then have ten seconds in which to solve for the prize drawn.

 Personnel

 David Sidoni was the show's host.
 His co-host was "Cyber Lucy", a computer-generated figure who appeared adjacent to the puzzle board.
 Her voice and motion capture were both provided by Tanika Ray.

 13-city tour

 In early 1998, Wheel 2000 made a 13-city tour, appearing in shopping malls around the country.
 The Discover-branded tour, coordinated by the Chicago office of New Jersey–based promotion agency DVC Group, also featured Sidoni as host, with Ray as Lucy joining him again.
 The tour visited a variety of major market cities: Chicago, Philadelphia, Pittsburgh, Washington, D.C., New York City, Charlotte, Dallas, Denver, Salt Lake City, Seattle, Indianapolis, San Jose, and Anaheim.
 Winners from each market were invited to appear as contestants on the program in a grand finale.